 - Specify the expected emission reductions in each sub-action for the MCR3.1 priority action.
-This would provide more visibility as to the potential for emission reductions by sector and contribute to a prioritization of sub-actions. - Selected actions should be prioritized, actions do not necessarily have to be ranked but it should be clear which actions provide the biggest benefit.
+This would provide more visibility as to the potential for emission reductions by sector and contribute to a prioritization of sub-actions. - Whenever possible, actions should be prioritized based on the benefits obtained per unit cost.
 This is especially true for adaptation actions that do not have a clear mechanism for comparing the expected impact. - Actions should be budgeted and cost estimates for each action should be included.